wp-plugins/robo-gallery/README.txt

 = How to use multi-category functionality of the gallery? =

 In our gallery we implemented multi-categories structure.
-Every gallery category could have child and parrent gallery, which you can manually define in gallery settings
+Every gallery category could have child and parent gallery, which you can manually define in gallery settings

 = How to enable lazy load in gallery options? =